M.O.R.E. Project

 Call for Participation:

-STUDENTS: To be considered for this program, you must be at least 12 years old (or older).
-As radio operations in the U.S.A. are overseen by the Federal Government, all participants in the MORE Project must be willing to create a permanent public record of certain salient personal information.
+ALL APPLICANTS: As radio operations in the U.S.A. are overseen by the Federal Government, all participants in the MORE Project must be willing to create a permanent public record of certain salient personal information, which will be posted online by the Federal Communications Commission (FCC) and shared with other entities.
+If you are not willing to have your license information made public, then you should not get a radio license or join the MORE Project.

 Step 2: Download our registration form: